Indonesia's highest court hears election appeals from losing candidates seeking re-vote - ExBulletin

 Indonesia's highest court hears election appeals from losing candidates seeking re-vote

-Defense Minister Prabowo Subianto won the election with a landslide: 58.6 percent, or more than 96 million votes, according to the General Election Commission, more than double the second-place finisher's share in the three-way race.
+Defense Minister Prabowo Subianto won the elections with a overwhelming margin: 58.6%, or more than 96 million votes, according to the General Electoral Commission, more than double the share of the finalist in the three-way race.

-But the losing candidates, former Jakarta Governor Anies Baswedan and former Central Java Governor Ganjar Pranowo, say the election was marred by irregularities throughout the campaign.
-They are asking the Constitutional Court to annul the election results and order a new vote, in separate lawsuits.
+But the losing candidates Former governor of Jakarta.
+Anies Baswedan And former governor of Central Java.
+Ganjar Pranowo claim the election was marred by irregularities throughout the campaign.
+They are asking the Constitutional Court to overturn the election results and order a new vote, in separate lawsuits.

 Both candidates presented part of their case in person, focusing on allegations that the court itself, as well as outgoing President Joko Widodo, circumvented laws and norms to support Subianto.